bitcoin-computer/monorepo/packages/lib/README.md

 ### Install

-Run in an empty folder.
+Run the commands below in an empty folder.

 <font size=1>